rperi/speaker-embeddings-UAI-inference/README.md

 # speaker_embeddings_UAI_predict
-Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model) Extracts 2 disentangled embeddings
-    embed1 containing speaker information
+    Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model) Extracts 2 disentangled representations from the x-vectors embed1 containing speaker information
         embed2 containing all other information

 ## Dependencies
     1) python (verified with v3.6)
     2) Tensorflow-gpu (verified with v1.8.0)
     3) keras (verified with v2.1.2)
     4) kaldi (verified with v5.5)

 ## Example usage